NeonMan/libcdio/README.md

                 using libcdio back-end CD-reading.

 There is very limited low-level support for MMC commands on some platforms.
-Using MMC writing can be done.
+Using MMC, writing can be done.
 However,b there is currently little higher level-support for writing.
 Other libraries like `libburn`, `libdi`, `libscg`, or `libdvdread` may be helpful.